Fighter Aircraft Overview

 Camouflage Schemes & Colors

 1. Historical camouflage patterns are to be used as much as possible.
-There are three basic fighter camouflage patterns from which JG 1 gains inspiration: a “1940 Bf 109” pattern, a “1942 Bf 109” pattern and a “1943 Fw 190” pattern.
-All aircraft not mentioned do not have an official camouflage pattern at this time.
+There are four basic fighter camouflage patterns from which JG 1 gains inspiration: a “1940 Bf 109” pattern, a “1942 Bf 109” pattern, a “1943 Fw 190” pattern, and a “1941 Bf 110” pattern.
+All fighter aircraft not mentioned do not have an official camouflage pattern.
+For training and multi-engine aircraft rules, see Addendum No. 1.

 2. Historical RLM color shades should be used as much as possible when choosing paint colors for an official JG 1 paint scheme.
-Hue, monitor and CPU variation, as well as simulated weathering and simulated wear-and-tear, should all be taken into account, however.
-If real RLM colors shades do not look right within either IL-2: 1946, IL-2: Cliffs of Dover or IL-2 Great Battles, other non-historical colors may be used so long as they closely resemble the historical colors.
+Hue and monitor variation, as well as simulated weathering and simulated wear-and-tear, should all be taken into account, however.
+If real RLM colors shades do not look right within either IL-2: 1946, IL-2: Cliffs of Dover, or IL-2 Great Battles, other non-historical colors may be used so long as they closely resemble the historical colors.
 A color reference chart for specific time periods is available here.

 1. All JG 1 aircraft are to display the Balkenkreuz (girder cross) in its historically appropriate places.
 JG 1 uses three styles of Balkenkreuze: an Early-war and Mid-war design (circa 1940-1941 and 1942-1943 respectively) and a Late-war design (circa 1944-1945).